babylonchain/finality-provider/docs/eots.md

 The binary `eotsd` has the option to add a new key to the keyring for later usage with signing EOTS and Schnorr signatures.
 Keep in mind that new keys can be created on demand by the GRPC call from `fpd`.
-But, if you would like to add a new EOTS keys manually, run `eotsd keys add`.
+But, if you would like to add a new EOTS key manually, run `eotsd keys add`.

 This command has several flag options: